 The University's practice is to build transparency and fairness with a commitment to students in order to apply a consistent policy with transferability of credits.
 Award of transfer credit is based on comparability and applicability of specific courses, and, in compliance with regulatory standards or codes.

-Once a student has matriculated, transferability of credit will be limited in certain instances.
 Therefore, the University requires all students to submit transcripts from all previously attended colleges or universities for review upon application for admissions.